 Before you even begin to narrow down the options, you may already be wondering if it is even a wise idea to seek out a car title loan online.
 There are endless news stories that discuss this breach of security at many lending services and retail companies.
 It can start to make it seem foolhardy to apply for anything online, let alone to work with a company that offers car title loans.

 The long and short of it is this is simple.
-As you would apply for any variety of financial service online (a credit card, personal loan, and even a mortgage), it is entirely safe if you work with a legitimate lender.
+As you would apply for any variety of financial services online (a credit card, personal loan, and even a mortgage), it is entirely safe if you work with a legitimate lender.

 That takes us to the next step in answering the question posed in the title above.
 Whether it is safe to apply for a car title loan online.
 That step is to determine what it means to describe a car title lender as legitimate.